Soviet Armed Forces: The end of the Soviet Union

-In mid-March 1992, Yeltsin appointed himself as the new Russian Minister of Defence, marking a crucial step in the creation of the new Armed Forces of the Russian Federation, comprising the bulk of what was still left of the military.
+On 7 May 1992, Yeltsin signed a decree establishing the Russian Armed Forces and assumed the duties of the Supreme Commander-in-Chief.
+This marked a crucial step in the creation of the new Armed Forces of the Russian Federation, the bulk of what was still left of the old Soviet forces.
 The last vestiges of the old Soviet command structure were finally dissolved in June 1993.
 In the next few years, the former Soviet forces withdrew from central and Eastern Europe (including the Baltic states), as well as from the newly independent post-Soviet republics of Azerbaijan, Georgia (partially), Moldova (partially), Turkmenistan and Uzbekistan.
 In 2020, Russian forces remained in Abkhazia, Armenia, Belarus, Kazakhstan, Kyrgyzstan, South Ossetia, Tajikistan and Transnistria.
-While in many places the withdrawal and division took place without any problems, the Russian Navy's Black Sea Fleet remained in the Crimea, Ukraine, with the fleet division and a Russian leasehold for fleet facilities in Crimea finally achieved in 1997.
+While in many places the withdrawal and division took place without any problems, the Russian Navy's Black Sea Fleet remained in the Crimea, Ukraine, with the fleet division and a Russian leasehold for fleet bases in Crimea finally achieved in 1997.

-The Baltic states (Estonia, Latvia and Lithuania) became successful members of NATO since 2004.
-Armenia, Azerbaijan, Georgia, Moldova and Ukraine maintain cooperation with NATO as well.